 Send: The T38FaxMaxDatagram attribute MUST be included.

-Receive: Endpoints MUST NOT send a datagram larger than that specified in the ensure that is within the limits defined by this parameter.
-If the specified

-T38FaxMaxDatagram parameter.
-Prior to sending any T.38 datagram, the endpoint MUST

-T38FaxMaxDatagram value is too small to support redundancy for a given datagram, but sufficient to support T.38 without redundancy, then the endpoint MUST send that T.38 datagram without redundancy.
-If the value is too small to allow the datagram to be sent without redundancy, the endpoint MUST NOT send the T.38 datagram and the command

-MUST be rejected (error code 415 - Unsupported Media Type).
+The value indicated MUST be sufficient to accommodate the T.38 Internet Fax Packet (IFP) at the allowed maximum data rate and packetization time, the RFC 2198 redundancy header, and the redundant IFP packets.
+For T.38 carried over RTP, the T38FaxMaxDatagram value is defined as the RTP payload.
+Receive: Endpoints MUST NOT send a T.38 RTP payload larger than that specified in the T38FaxMaxDatagram attribute.
+As part of codec negotiation, and prior to sending any T.38 data, the endpoint MUST ensure that T.38 transmission can adhere to the limits defined by this attribute.
+If the specified T38FaxMaxDatagram value is too small to support redundancy, but sufficient to support T.38 without redundancy, then the endpoint MUST send that T.38 datagram without redundancy.
+If the value is too small to allow the datagram to be sent without redundancy at a specified packetization time, the endpoint MUST NOT send a T.38 datagram and the command MUST be rejected (error code 415 - Unsupported Media Type).